 Sugar crystals.
 The best way to avoid them forming in your fudge is to resist the temptation to stir your mixture once it boils.
 Wait until you remove the mixture from the heat to stir in the chocolate.

-When making candy, there are a number of tests that can help cooks ensure that their mixture has reached the right temperature and consistency.
+When making candy, some tests can help cooks ensure that their mixture has reached the right temperature and consistency.
 (This is especially helpful if you’re working without a candy thermometer).
-For fudge, you’ll want to use the soft ball test.
+For fudge, you’ll want to use the soft-ball test.

-When you think your fudge mixture is at or near the 234° mark, drop a small amount of the hot candy mixture into cold water.
-Once cool (and removed from the water) the ball should flatten immediately and run over your finger.
+When you think your mixture is at or near the 234° mark, drop a small amount of the hot candy mixture into cold water.
+Once cool (and removed from the water), the ball should flatten immediately and run over your finger.

 Why isn’t my fudge setting?

-If your fudge doesn’t set, it likely never got hot enough.
-In order to set up firm, fudge needs to reach at least 234°, as indicated by a candy thermometer.
-Check out these other common fudge making mistakes with tips on how to fix them.
+If your fudge isn’t setting, it likely never got hot enough.
+For it to get firm, fudge needs to reach at least 234°, as indicated by a candy thermometer.

 Can I freeze fudge to make it set?

 We wouldn’t recommend freezing your fudge to get it to set.
-Freezing can cause the fudge to cool unevenly and too quickly, messing up the texture of the fudge.
+Freezing can cause it to cool unevenly and too quickly, messing up the texture.
 Instead, let your fudge set on the counter until it reaches room temperature and then store it in the fridge.